 Energy bill rebate

-The government announced in February that all domestic electricity customers will get £200 off their energy bills this year.
+The government announced that all domestic electricity customers will get a £400 energy rebate (opens in new tab) this year.
 The discount will be automatically applied to bills by your supplier from October.
-However, this is not a handout – it’s a loan.
-The money needs to be repaid via a £40 a year surcharge on bills for five years, starting in 2023.
 The scheme is compulsory – you can’t opt-out.